-A Webinar with Marie Dennis, Sharon Erickson Nepstad, and Eli McCarthy
+Presented by Marie Dennis, Sharon Erickson Nepstad, and Eli McCarthy on Thursday, September 5, 2019, at 12 pm EDT.

-In this webinar, we will hear from a scholar and two members of the Catholic Nonviolence Initiative as they describe CNI’s efforts to deepen the Catholic Church’s understanding of and commitment to “active nonviolence” with a particular focus on civil resistance as a key tool in promoting social justice.
-Marie Dennis will introduce the Catholic Nonviolence Initiative and its engagement through two major conferences with the Vatican.
-Sharon Nepstad will give more context on the historical role of Catholics in civil resistance movements.
-Eli McCarthy will share about what the Catholic Nonviolence Initiative is doing now to increase the understandings and skills of nonviolent resistance among Catholics.
-The live webinar viewers will then have a chance to ask questions about this faith-based initiative to promote nonviolent tools, including popular civil resistance as a means to win rights, freedom, and justice.
+In this webinar, we heard from a scholar and two members of the Catholic Nonviolence Initiative as they described CNI’s efforts to deepen the Catholic Church’s understanding of and commitment to “active nonviolence” with a particular focus on civil resistance as a key tool in promoting social justice.
+Marie Dennis introduced the Catholic Nonviolence Initiative and its engagement through two major conferences with the Vatican.
+Sharon Nepstad gave more context on the historical role of Catholics in civil resistance movements.
+Eli McCarthy shared what the Catholic Nonviolence Initiative is doing now to increase the understandings and skills of nonviolent resistance among Catholics.

 Marie Dennis serves on the executive committee of the Catholic Nonviolence Initiative, a project of Pax Christi International.
 She was on the Board of Pax Christi International for 20 years and served as co-president from 2007 to 2019.
 She is a Pax Christi USA Ambassador of Peace.
 Marie was director for 15 years of the Maryknoll Office for Global Concerns.
 She is author or co-author of seven books and editor of the award-winning Orbis Book, Choosing Peace: The Catholic Church Returns to Gospel Nonviolence.
 Marie was named person of the year by the National Catholic Reporter in 2016 and received honorary doctorates from Trinity Washington University and Alvernia University.